 This document describes how to implement Samsung Wallet Cards Service features from integration partners' point of view.

 Samsung Account is necessary to manage your own service for Samsung Wallet.
 The account is used to sign- up/sign-in on Partner portal.

-See a chapter Security for details.
+See the chapter Security for more details.

 Add To Wallet

-See a chapter Server interaction for details.
+See the chapter Server interaction for more details.

 Add to wallet

 -Once users who want to store contents click or tab the linked button, it initiates the process of adding to Samsung Wallet.
 See 'Add to Wallet’ Interfaces Interfaces for more details